Seattle City Light: Art program

 Seattle City Light began commissioning decorative designs for its manhole covers in the 1970s after suggestions from Jacquetta Blanchett Freeman, a member of the Seattle Arts Commission.
 A set of 19 manhole covers with relief maps of Downtown Seattle were designed by city employee Anne Knight and installed beginning in April 1977 to aid with wayfinding.
-Knight's covers use raised symbols to represent local landmarks, including the now-demolished Kingdome, that are labeled with a key on the outer ring other manhole.
-Other commissioned designs include portraits of city figures, a Tlingit-styled whale, and Nothwestern flowers.
+Knight's covers use raised symbols to represent local landmarks, including the now-demolished Kingdome, that are labeled with a key on the outer ring of the manhole.
+Other commissioned designs include portraits of city figures, a Tlingit-styled whale, and Northwestern flowers.
 As of 2012, there are 115 manhole covers in Seattle with decorative designs.

 In 2012, the Seattle City Light Conservation Program hired Adam Frank to produce a large scale installation that featured the City of Seattle's hydroelectric power sources.
 This work of light was a projected living map of Seattle's hydroelectric generation and electricity use.